linkerd/website/linkerd.io/content/2.10/features/protocol-detection.md

   | kubectl apply -f -
 ```

-## Skipping the Proxy
+## Skipping the proxy

 Sometimes it is necessary to bypass the proxy altogether.
 For example, when
-connecting to a server-speaks-first server which is outside of the cluster,
+connecting to a server-speaks-first destination that is outside of the cluster,
 there is no Service resource on which to set the
 `config.linkerd.io/opaque-ports` annotation.

-In this case you can use the
-`--skip-outbound-ports` flag when running `linkerd inject` which will configure
+In this case, you can use the `--skip-outbound-ports` flag when running
-the Pod to bypass the proxy entirely when sending to those ports.
-Similarly,
+`linkerd inject` to configure the Pod to bypass the proxy entirely when sending
-the `--skip-inbound-ports` flag will configure the Pod to bypass the proxy for
+to those ports.
+(Similarly, the `--skip-inbound-ports` flag will configure the
-incoming connections to those ports.
+Pod to bypass the proxy for incoming connections to those ports.)

-Skipping the proxy can be useful when diagnosing issues but otherwise should
+Skipping the proxy can be useful for these situations, as well as for
-rarely be necessary.
-Using the `config.linkerd.io/opaque-ports` annotation is
+diagnosing issues, but otherwise should rarely be necessary.
-the preferred method for dealing with server-speaks-first protocols since this
-will allow Linkerd to provide TCP metrics and mTLS.